 - Midwest Band Clinic: International Band and Orchestra Conference midwestclinic.org

 - Musicians Toolkit: Music Education Reimagined musicianstoolkit.com

 EDUCATIONAL MUSIC OPPORTUNITIES FOR SECONDARY STUDENTS

 UMEA All-State Ensembles.
-Through a selection process, members of school music ensembles can participate in All-State ensembles (choir, band, orchestra and jazz band) at the Junior High School and High School levels.
+Through a selection process, members of school music ensembles can participate in All-State ensembles (choir, band, orchestra, and jazz band) at the Junior High School and High School levels.

-UMEA also sponsors a circuit of regional Marching Band competitions and a state High School Marching Band competition.
+UMEA also sponsors a circuit of regional marching band competitions and a state high school marching band competition.

 UMEA Area Honor Ensembles.
-In rural locations where there may not be regular opportunity for music students to experience large group ensemble performance with full instrumentation/voices, UMEA sponsors area honor ensemble experiences.
+In rural locations where there may not be regular opportunities for music students to experience large group ensemble performance with full instrumentation/voices, UMEA sponsors area honor ensemble experiences.
 With UMEA support, local teachers pool resources and bring together students for a weekend honor group experience with rehearsals and performance under the direction of an invited clinician.

 Other Annual Events: